Strawberry lemonade cake with soft lemon sponge layers, strawberry filling, and a fresh lemon mascarpone cream, finished with a light lemon curd drip.

 Lemon Cake

-- In a bowl, mix and sift the dry ingredients: flour, cornstarch, baking powder, baking soda, and salt.
+- In a bowl, sift together the flour, cornstarch, baking powder, baking soda, and salt.

-- Add the eggs and vanilla extract and beat again with the electric mixer for about 3 to 5 minutes until smooth.
+- Add the eggs and vanilla and beat again for 3–5 minutes until smooth.

 Lemon Mascarpone Frosting

-- Place a first cake layer on a cake board on your turntable and apply a border of strawberry buttercream using a piping bag, fill with a layer of strawberry compote, and cover with lemon mascarpone chantilly.
+- Place the first layer on a cake board and pipe a buttercream border, then fill with strawberry compote and lemon mascarpone cream.

-- Let the cake chill in the fridge for at least 2 hours (or about 30 minutes in the freezer).
+- Chill the cake for at least 2 hours (or 30 minutes in the freezer).

-- Melt the white chocolate, chopped, with the heavy cream over a double boiler until smooth.
+- Melt the white chocolate and heavy cream over a double boiler until smooth.

-- Add the lemon curd and a touch of yellow food coloring and mix to incorporate.
+- Stir in the lemon curd and yellow food coloring.

 Notes